zekroTJA/remyx/README.md

 > **Warning**
 > But watch out, this app is still in a very early stage of development and bugs are to expect!

+## Why not just use blends?

+Spotify allows premium users to create "Blends" with your friends which are auto-updating playlists containing songs you both like.

+These are the main differences between Remyxes and Blends.
+- Remyxes can be created between all sorts of playlists.
+- Remyxes can contain as many playlists as you want.
+- Remyxes are also available for non-premium users.
+- Remyxes are not based on any algorithm which matches what you like, just raw mixes of the source playlists.

 ---

 Copyright © 2023 Ringo Hoffmann.